7+ of the best main battle tanks you wouldn't want to face

 The M1A2 System Enhanced Package (SEP) is the successor of the M1A2.
 This tank has improved armor protection and many other systems from older Abrams variants.

-Its multifuel turbine engine offers good performance but does require a lot of maintenance.
+Its multifuel turbine engine offers good performance but requires much maintenance.
 The U.S. Army plans to keep the tank in service well into 2050.

-6. The Merkava Mark 4 is one of the toughest tanks in the world
+6. The Merkava Mark 4 is one of the most formidable tanks in the world

 Design company and country of origin: Israel Defense Forces - Israel